sharankan-c/gap-up-short-backtester/README.md

 ## Systematic Backtesting: Shorting Extreme Overnight Gap-Ups

 ### 1. Methodology & Data Collection
-The core objective of this backtest was to determine whether extreme overnight gap-ups serve as a statistically viable short setup within the recent market regime[cite: 1, 2].
-To isolate a potential edge, US equities listed on the NASDAQ and NYSE were tracked over a six-month period, focusing exclusively on high-momentum catalysts where a stock opened significantly higher than its prior day's close[cite: 1, 2].
+The core objective of this backtest was to determine whether extreme overnight gap-ups serve as a statistically viable short setup within the recent market regime.
+To isolate a potential edge, US equities listed on the NASDAQ and NYSE were tracked over a six-month period, focusing exclusively on high-momentum catalysts where a stock opened significantly higher than its prior day's close.

 The infrastructure was built using a three-step pipeline:
-* **Data Ingestion:** Automated extraction of daily historical screener data directly from FinViz via a Python script to capture all equities hitting the target gap threshold[cite: 1, 2].
+* **Data Ingestion:** Automated extraction of daily historical screener data directly from FinViz via a Python script to capture all equities hitting the target gap threshold.
-* **Storage:** The raw scraped data is loaded directly into a pandas DataFrame in memory for immediate filtering and manipulation[cite: 1, 2].
+* **Storage:** The raw scraped data is loaded directly into a pandas DataFrame in memory for immediate filtering and manipulation.
-* **Historical Sourcing:** Programmatic connection to the Interactive Brokers API to retrieve historical price data for each screened ticker.[cite: 1, 2].
+* **Historical Sourcing:** Programmatic connection to the Interactive Brokers API to retrieve historical price data for each screened ticker.

 ### 2. Exploratory Data Analysis (EDA)
 Correlation and regression analyses were conducted across a wide array of features to determine if specific variables could reliably predict intraday price action (execution returns).